-WHAT TO WATCH: Voters weigh in on the turbulent Trump era
+WHAT TO WATCH: After turbulent campaign, it’s up to voters

 Collins’ most serious charge carries a potential prison term of up to 20 years.
 If Collins wins in the western New York district and is later convicted and forced to resign, a special election would be held.

 Texas Attorney General Ken Paxton is still under indictment — he pleaded not guilty to two felony counts of securities fraud.
-But the Republican is favored to win a second term, helped by a positive assessment from Trump, who singled him out at a recent rally in Houston as doing a “great job.”
+But the Republican is favored to win a second term, helped by a positive assessment from Trump, who singled him out at a rally in Houston as doing a “great job.”

 Follow Ken Thomas on Twitter at: http://twitter.com/KThomasDC